kubernetes/website/docs/tasks/configure-pod-container/pull-image-private-registry.md

 Notice that the Secret data contains the authorization token similar to your local `~/.docker/config.json` file.

-You have successfully set your Docker credentials as a Secret called `regsecret` in the cluster.
+You have successfully set your Docker credentials as a Secret called `regcred` in the cluster.

 ## Create a Pod that uses your Secret

-Here is a configuration file for a Pod that needs access to your Docker credentials in `regsecret`:
+Here is a configuration file for a Pod that needs access to your Docker credentials in `regcred`:

 {% include code.html language="yaml" file="private-reg-pod.yaml" ghlink="/docs/tasks/configure-pod-container/private-reg-pod.yaml" %}